 On the Lower Upukerora River delta

-A predator control programme across a 345ha area will also take place in the area, to protect rare, braided river bird nesting areas of the delta and riverbed.
+A predator control programme across 345ha will take place in the area to protect rare, braided river bird nesting areas of the delta and riverbed.
 Restoration of the Patience Bay wetland will also be undertaken, and habitation will be improved for braided river birds by removing weeds from the riverbed.

-Interpretive panels will be developed in consultation with iwi, and will be placed along the trail netwo
+Interpretative panels will be developed in consultation with iwi and will be placed along the trail network.

 A 6km extension of the existing trail will take place, with part-funding towards legs one and two of the Te Anau to Te Anau Downs trail.
 There are plans to extend the existing trail out towards Patience Bay through to Sinclair Road.